Sorry, you need to enable JavaScript to visit this website.

 4. Policy

 District agencies and departments must develop or adhere to a strategy which demonstrates compliance with this policy and its related standards.
 The following outlines the requirements for this policy.
+The District's agencies must develop and review or update annually and after change to the policy, a procedure in support of this policy with the following requirements: The District's agencies must develop and review or update annually and after change to the policy, a procedure in support of this policy with the following requirements:

-Each agency CIO shall consult with the OCTO Change Advisory Board (CAB) in which each agency plans and coordinates all system changes within the DC Government enterprise with the OCTO CAB.
+4.1 Change Advisory Board Each Agency Chief Information Officer (CIO) shall consult with the OCTO Change Advisory Board (CAB) in which each agency plans and coordinates all system changes within the District enterprise with the OCTO CAB.
 The CAB must evaluate all information system and security configuration changes before implementation.
 The OCTO CAB must approve, disapprove, or modify a system change.

 4.2 Change Manager

 The OCTO Change Manager is the member of the CAB who ensures the change request is following the standardized operating procedure.
 The OCTO Change Manager can authorize the change.
-In addition, the OCTO Change Manager ensures timely decision-making for change requests.
+In addition, the OCTO Change Manager ensures timely decision-making for change

 4.3 Change Owner/Initiator

-Each agency ClO must designate a Change Owner or Initiator who must act as the liaison with the OCTO CAB, to track all agency system change requests, and report all CAB-approved system changes to the DC Chief Technology Officer through the CAB.
-The Change Owner/Initiator must be a District Government employee.
+Each Agency ClO must designate a Change Owner or Initiator who must act as the liaison with the OCTO CAB, to track all agency system change requests, and report all CAB-approved system changes to the DC Chief Technology Officer through the CAB.
+The Change Owner/Initiator must

 4.4 CAB Membership

-Representatives from each OCTO department and the change manager are the members of the Change Advisory Board.
-Each Agency CIO must ensure that the CAB meeting is joined by the IT technical and information security personnel and management officials who understand the impacts of information system changes to provide relevant and knowledgeable advice to the OCTO Change Manager.
+Representatives from each OCTO department and the Change Manager are the members of the CAB.
+Each Agency CIO must ensure that the CAB meeting is joined by the IT technical and security personnel, as well as management officials who understand the impacts of the

 4.5 Security Impact Analysis

-Each agency must ensure that each proposed information system change, or security configuration is analyzed for potential impacts on the confidentiality, integrity, and availability of the information system and the data contained therein before change approval and implementation.
+Each agency must ensure that each proposed information system change, or security configuration is analyzed for potential impacts on the confidentiality, integrity, and availability of the information system and the data contained therein before change approval and

 4.6 Pre-Change Validation

-Each Agency Change Owner/Initiator must ensure that each proposed information system or security configuration change is documented, tested, and validated before change approval and implementation.
+Each Agency Change Owner/Initiator must ensure that each proposed information system or security configuration change is documented, tested, and validated before change approval and

 4.7 System Access for Change Implementers